ormir-mids/ormir-mids.github.io/specs.md

 ```
 musculoskeletal_tool <patient_folder>
 ```
-Where the `patient_folder` is the location of the root folder containing all the acquired data for a patient, divided in subfolders according to the BIDS standard and as described below.
-The musculoskeletal tools will also output data in the correct format in the same folder structure.
+Where the `patient_folder` is the location of the root folder containing all the acquired data for a patient, divided into subfolders according to the MIDS extension of the BIDS standard, and as described below.
+The musculoskeletal tools will also output data in the correct format in the same folder structure. **NOTE: ** One important difference between ORMIR-MIDS and BIDS is that all MR-related outputs are prefixed by 'mr-' in ORMIR-MIDS (e.g. mr-anat, mr-quant, etc.).
+Please take this in to consideration when handling ORMIR-MIDS-derived data.

 # General guidelines

-* Each ORMIR-MIDS dataset is composed of:
+* Each ORMIR-MIDS dataset comprises:
     1. One NIfTI file containing the image data.
 This file is named `<patient>_<acquisition_type>.nii.gz`
     2. One JSON header named `<patient>_<acquisition_type>.json` (subsequently simply termed **header**) containing the imaging parameters relevant to the specific acquisition type.
     3. One JSON header named `<patient>_<acquisition_type>_patient.json` containing the patient information.
 This file can be omitted for anonymization purposes.
     4. One JSON header named `<patient>_<acquisition_type>_extra.json` containing a dictionary of DICOM fields used to convert the data back to DICOM.
-* When it makes sense, 4D NIfTI datasets are used instead of multiple 3D files (for example, multi-echo data are stored as a fourth NIfTI dimension).
+* When it makes sense, 4D NIfTI datasets are used for imaging data instead of multiple 3D files (for example, multi-echo MRI data are stored as a fourth NIfTI dimension).
 The quantity that changes in the fourth dimension is identified by the parameter **`FourthDimension`** in the header.
 E.g. `"FourthDimension": "EchoTime"`.
 The value of the `FourthDimension` field must have a corresponding entry in the header, which is a list of values corresponding to each index along the fourth dimension.
 E.g. `"EchoTime": [3.9, 6.3]`.
-* Multislice 2D acquisitions are saved as a 3D NIfTI volume.
+* Multislice 2D imaging acquisitions are saved as a 3D NIfTI volume.
 To store the actual slice thickness, the **`AcquisitionVoxelSize`** parameter can be set in the header.
-* Signal component suffixes:
+* Signal component suffixes for quantitative MRI:
     * Magnitude: No suffix
     * Phase (scaled -π/π): `_ph`
     * Real: `_real`